-Rik Boerma - Level Designer
+Rik Boerma - Level / Game Designer

 In this time, I have published two games on Steam, one of which was also nominated for Best Student Game at the Dutch Game awards.
 I also have three years of professional experience in QA, two of which at Nintendo of Europe.